Curriculum Subject Information

 At Ark Little Ridge children systematically develop key musicianship skills throughout their career.

 Pupils join together in Key Stages to sing and learn new songs.
-There are opportunities to perform these within the school and also in the local and wider community, for example at the local church and care home, in London at the Barbican centre.
+There are opportunities to perform these within the school and also in the local and wider community, for example at the local church and care home and at The White Rock Theatre.